 However, cleaning a child car seat isn’t an easy job.
 You need to disassemble the entire car seat and clean different parts separately.
 You would then need to reassemble it and put it back in the car.
 This often leads to ignoring the cleaning schedule by the parents which leads to accumulated dirt and grime.

-Nevertheless, it is important that you regularly clean the child seat for the sake of health of your child.
+Nevertheless, it is important that you regularly clean the child seat for the sake of the health of your child.

-That’s why we present you with this blog post which will help you breakdown the entire cleaning process in easy step-by-step process so that you know what and how to do while cleaning the child seat.
+That’s why we present you with this blog post which will help you breakdown the entire cleaning process in an easy step-by-step process so that you know what and how to do while cleaning the child seat.